kiirisz/kiirisz.github.io/README.md

 # my website

-hi did you know i have a github pages website? it's up there. ==all of it==
+hi did you know i have a github pages website? it's up there. *all of it*

 ## the stack